lala-hakobyan/tech-knowledge-base/artificial-intelligence/chrome-devtools-mcp-server-ai.md

-# Chrome DevTools MCP Server
+# Chrome DevTools MCP Server (Public Preview)

+Google team launched the public preview of the **Chrome DevTools Model Context Protocol (MCP) server** in September 2025, bringing the power of Chrome DevTools directly to AI coding assistants.

+It addresses a fundamental limitation of coding agents: they cannot naturally observe how the code they generate behaves inside a real browser.
+Without visibility into runtime behavior, they operate with limited context.

+The Chrome DevTools MCP server changes this.
+AI coding assistants can debug web pages directly in Chrome and take advantage of DevTools debugging features and performance insights.
+This significantly improves their accuracy when identifying and fixing issues.

-Chrome DevTools MCP Server lets your coding agent (such as Gemini, Claude, Cursor or Copilot) control and inspect a live Chrome browser.
+Chrome DevTools MCP Server lets your **coding agent** (such as Gemini, Claude, Cursor or Copilot) **control and inspect a live Chrome browser**.
 It gives your AI coding assistant access to the full power of Chrome DevTools for reliable automation, in-depth debugging, and performance analysis.

+> **⚠️ Note:** The Chrome DevTools MCP Server is currently in **Public Preview** (versions `0.x.x`).
+It is intended for local debugging, development, and experimentation only.
+It is not intended for production usage yet - breaking changes may occur without major version updates.
+> To use it, you need a **recent version of Node.js (22 or higher)** and the **latest stable Chrome** browser installed.

 ## How to install?
 ### Install Chrome DevTools MCP Server in Cursor IDE